Critique of work

 Since 1870, the amount of hours of waged work has decreased and GDP per capita has increased.

-Critique of work or critique of labour is the critique of, or wish to abolish, work as such, and to critique what the critics of works deem wage slavery.
+Critique of work or critique of labour is the critique of, or wish to abolish, work as such, and to critique what the critics of work deem wage slavery.

 Critique of work can be existential, and focus on how labour can be and/or feel meaningless, and stands in the way for self-realisation.
 But the critique of work can also highlight how excessive work may cause harm to nature, the productivity of society, and/or society itself.
 The critique of work can also take on a more utilitarian character, in which work simply stands in the way for human happiness as well as health.

 History

 Many thinkers have critiqued and wished for the abolishment of labour as early as in Ancient Greece.
 An example of an opposing view is the anonymously published treatise titled Essay on Trade and Commerce published in 1770 which claimed that to break the spirit of idleness and independence of the English people, ideal "work-houses" should imprison the poor.
 These houses were to function as "houses of terror, where they should work fourteen hours a day in such fashion that when meal time was deducted there should remain twelve hours of work full and complete."

 Views like these propagated for in the following decades by e.g. Malthus, which led up to the Poor Law Amendment Act 1834.